Also known as: Budesonide

 This medicine is available only with your doctor's prescription.

-An overdose of Rhinocort Allergy is not expected to produce life threatening symptoms.
-However, long term use of high steroid doses can lead to symptoms such as thinning skin, easy bruising, changes in the shape or location of body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.
+If you overdose Buovent and you don't feel good you should visit your doctor or health care provider immediately.
+Symptoms of overdose: thinning skin, easy bruising, changes in the shape or location of body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.